bootlin/training-materials/slides/debugging-system-wide-profiling/debugging-system-wide-profiling.typ

 - ftrace _hwlat_ tracer will help to find if the hardware generates latency.

-  - Sytem Management interrupts for instance are non maskable and directly trigger some firmware support feature, suspending CPU execution.
+  - System Management interrupts for instance are non maskable and directly trigger some firmware support feature, suspending CPU execution.